TechVentures-dev/textbook-companion/CONTRIBUTING.md

 ## Installation

 We use VS Code for development.
 You can download it [here](https://code.visualstudio.com/).
 The reason we recommend VS Code is so that we can provide a ready-made development environment.
-If you prefer to use another editor, you can do so, but you will need to set up the development.

 1. Clone the repository
 2. Open the repository with VS Code